 The Temescal Canyon section of the Will Rogers State Beach near Malibu, California.

 I was infuriated when I heard she was coming to the party.
-I had not seen her since that afternoon six months earlier when she suddenly broke up with me.
+I had not seen her since that afternoon six months earlier in 1988 when she suddenly broke up with me.
 But I had thought of her almost every day of that angry and embittered summer, berating myself endlessly for not being handsome enough, more worthy as a man, etc. - blaming no one else but myself for the breakup.
 And now, on the opening night of the new academic year, she was coming to the party at my fraternity house.

 I no longer wanted to go to my own party.